Miguel I of Portugal: Early life

-Miguel Maria do Patrocinio de Bragança e Bourbon, the third (second surviving) son of King John VI and Carlota Joaquina, was born in the Queluz Royal Palace, Lisbon, and was created by his father Duke of Beja.
-Some sources have suggested that Miguel I could be the illegitimate son from an adulterous affair between his mother, Queen Carlota, and one of her alleged lovers, possibly D. Pedro José Joaquim Vito de Meneses Coutinho, Marquis of Marialva.
+Miguel Maria do Patrocinio de Bragança e Bourbon, the third (second surviving) son of King John VI and Carlota Joaquina, was born in the Queluz Royal Palace, Lisbon, and was raised by his father Duke of Beja.
+Some sources have suggested that Miguel I could be the biological son from an adulterous affair between his mother, Queen Carlota, and one of her alleged lovers, possibly D. Pedro José Joaquim Vito de Meneses Coutinho, Marquis of Marialva.
 Apparently sources close to King John VI confirmed as much by asserting that he had not had sexual relations with his wife for two and a half years prior to Miguel's birth (a period when his parents carried out a conjugal war, during which they were involved in permanent conspiracies, and only encountered each other in rare official circumstances).

 But despite the gossip, Miguel was always considered to be a son of the king, by the king, by his mother, by the rest of the family, by the court, and by the church.
 The "illegitimate child" theories may have had their origins in the writings of pro-liberal propagandists or royalists who wanted to denigrate the queen and undermine the claims of Miguel and of his descendants to the Portuguese throne.

 What is clear is that Miguel was the queen's favourite child.
 After the death of her firstborn, it was Miguel who received most of her attention, rather than Pedro, who was closer to his father.

 In 1807, at the age of 5, Miguel accompanied the Portuguese Royal Family on their transfer to Brazil in order to escape from the first Napoleonic invasion of Portugal; he returned in 1821 with John VI and his mother, while his brother Peter remained behind as regent of Brazil.

 Miguel was a mischievous child, sometimes seen in the miniature uniform of a general.
-At sixteen he was seen galloping around Mata-Carvalos, knocking off the hats of passers-by with his riding crop.
+At sixteen he was seen galloping around Mata-Cavalos, knocking off the hats of passers-by with his riding crop.
 He spent most of his time with a rowdy band of half-caste or Indian farm-hands.
 In general, Miguel was spoiled by the queen and her royal household, and clearly influenced by the base tendencies of others.
 The Duke of Palmela described him as: